Top 5 4th Quarter Trades of Ed - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Edmonds Duncan Registered Investment Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Edge Wealth Management LLC’s top five trades of the quarter.

-During the quarter, Edmonds Duncan Registered Investment Advisors, LLC bought 744,027 shares of ARCA:FLTR for a total holding of 889,294.
-The trade had a 6.04% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.63.
+Edge Wealth Management LLC reduced their investment in NAS:PFF by 182,759 shares.
+The trade had a 1.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $30.94.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.